sigp/lighthouse/book/src/become-a-validator-source.md

 ```

-To find an estimate for how long your beacon node will take to finish syncing, lookout for logs that look like this:
+To find an estimate for how long your beacon node will take to finish syncing, lookout for the following logs:

 ```bash
 beacon_node_1       | Mar 16 11:33:53.979 INFO Syncing